Making a complaint about the conduct of an individual police officer or member of police staff

 Local resolution is a way of understanding your complaint and resolving it by taking action which provides a proper outcome to the issue you complained about.
 It is suitable only for complaints which, even if proven or admitted by the person(s) complained against, would not result in misconduct proceedings being taken.

 If your complaint is suitable to be subjected to local resolution, the local manager dealing with your complaint will explain to you why this is.
 The manager will seek to understand your complaint and the impact it has had on you and will then explain the action that that they can take to provide a proper outcome to your complaint.
 In most cases this will be documented in an action plan and while your consent is not needed to resolve your complaint in this manner you will have an opportunity to comment on what is to be done.

 It is important to the Derbyshire Constabulary that we maintain public trust and confidence and handling complaints in this way allows lessons to be learned quickly and improvements to be made to the way we do things.

-If at the end of the local resolution process you are not happy with the outcome of the local resolution, you have a right of appeal to the Chief Constable or in limited circumstances to the Independent Police Complaints Commission (IPCC).
+If at the end of the local resolution process you are not happy with the outcome of the local resolution, you have a right of appeal to the Chief Constable or in limited circumstances to the Independent Office for Police Conduct (IOPC).
 The Professional Standards Department will write to you once the local resolution has been completed and will inform you who any appeal should be sent to.